droglenc/IFAR/exercises/Inch_WLBluegill_A.md

 [Inch Lake](http://dnr.wi.gov/lakes/lakepages/LakeDetail.aspx?wbic=2764300&page=facts) is a 12.5 ha inland lake in northern Wisconsin that has been managed as catch-and-release for all species since 2006.
 Researchers at Northland College have monitored fish populations in Inch Lake since 2007.
 The total lengths (inches) and weights (g) for subsamples of several species of fish collected from Inch Lake in May of 2007 and 2008 are recorded in [this CSV file](data/InchLake2.csv) (these data are also available in `InchLake2` from `FSAdata`).

-Load these data, isolate Bluegill (*Lepomis macrochirus*), and answer the following questions.
+Load these data, isolate Bluegill, and answer the following questions.

 1. Complete [this Plotting exercise](Inch_Plotting.html).
     1. Describe the relationship between weight and length (in mm here and throughout).